Spittal/vue-i18n-extract/README.md

 Use if you want to add missing keys into your json language files.,

 -d, --dynamic,
 Use if you want to ignore dynamic keys false-positive.
-Use it 2 times to get dynamic keys report',
+Use it 2 times to get dynamic keys report.',

+-ci,
+The process will exit with exitCode=1 if at least one translation-key is missing (useful expecially if it is part of a CI pipeline).',
 ```

 Examples